 1. Healthcare organizations do not maintain robust cybersecurity training programs.

-Data found that 30% of companies don’t regularly train their teams on how to respond to cyberattacks or data breaches, and nearly half are still not utilizing simulated phishing exercises – one of the most impactful methods for testing employee security awareness.
-Given that 81% of organizations were breached by an AI-driven social engineering attack last year, training needs to advance to meet the demands of the threat landscape.
+Thirty percent of organizations do not regularly train teams on how to respond to cyberattacks or data breaches, and nearly half do not use simulated phishing exercises — one of the most effective methods for testing employee awareness.
+Given that 81% of organizations experienced an AI-driven social engineering attack last year, training programs must evolve alongside the threat landscape.

-Life sciences companies have the least faith in their employees’ ability to identify advanced threats, with more than 13% indicating low or no confidence that users can detect and prevent social engineering attacks.
+Life sciences companies report even lower confidence in employee readiness, with more than 13% indicating little or no confidence in users’ ability to detect advanced social engineering attacks.

 2. Organizations have not implemented efficient incident response plans.

-Nearly a quarter (23%) of organizations admitted it could take up to a month to detect and contain a suspected data breach utilizing their current controls.
-For life sciences companies, response times are even longer, with 20% saying it could take as long as months to quell the risk.
+Nearly 23% of organizations say it could take up to a month to detect and contain a suspected breach using current controls.
+For life sciences companies, response times are even longer, with 20% reporting it could take months to contain an incident.

-Further complicating response efforts, 17% of healthcare companies surveyed don’t have a current or effective incident response plan, and 16% say their team is not trained on incident response plans regularly.
+Further complicating response efforts, 17% of healthcare organizations lack a current or effective incident response plan, and 16% say their teams are not regularly trained on incident response procedures.

-3. In-house cybersecurity/IT teams are not adequately staffed.
+3. In-house cybersecurity and IT teams are not adequately staffed.

-Nearly two-thirds (63%) of organizations have an in-house cyber or IT team, but staffing levels and expertise remain a concern for healthcare leaders.
-Our key findings include:
+While 63% of organizations maintain in-house cyber or IT teams, staffing levels and expertise remain significant concerns.
+Key findings include:

-• 23% of organizations say their cyber/IT team is understaffed, including 38% of ambulatory care centers
+• 23% report their cyber/IT team is understaffed, including 38% of ambulatory care centers.

-• 57% say they lack the time, resources or internal expertise to meet regulatory requirements and oversee the compliance process
+• 57% lack the time, resources, or internal expertise to meet regulatory requirements and oversee compliance.

-• 26% report their biggest challenge is employee retention and sourcing qualified talent.
+• 26% cite employee retention and sourcing qualified talent as their biggest challenge.

-• In the event of a cyberattack, 21% of healthcare leaders believe recovery would be delayed because they lack experienced in-house staff or do not have access to an outsourced 24×7 Security Operations Center (SOC).
+• 21% believe recovery from a cyberattack would be delayed due to limited in-house expertise or lack of access to an outsourced 24×7 Security Operations Center (SOC).

-4. Healthcare companies don’t assess vulnerabilities across their attack surface frequently enough.
+4. Healthcare organizations do not assess vulnerabilities across their attack surface frequently enough.

-These challenges won’t be solved overnight.
-With limited internal resources, understaffed IT teams, and insufficient response plans, many healthcare organizations are recognizing the need to look beyond their four walls for support.
+These challenges will not resolve on their own.
+With limited internal resources, understaffed IT teams, and insufficient response planning, many healthcare organizations are recognizing the need for external expertise.

-External experts like managed security services providers (MSSPs) are becoming an essential part of strengthening cyber resilience.
-In fact, 17% of healthcare leaders report losing sleep because their biggest cyber/IT weakness is not having an experienced MSSP to rely on for strategic risk management guidance.
+Managed security services providers (MSSPs) are increasingly essential to strengthening cyber resilience.
+In fact, 17% of healthcare leaders report losing sleep because their greatest cyber weakness is not having an experienced MSSP to support strategic risk management and response.

 omega systems 2025 healthcare it landscape survey report